Meg Swansen's Knitting Camps 2015

 Retreat 3: 2015 Dates July 23-27 (arrive Thursday, July 23rd, Class 24,25, 26, depart Monday, July 27th)

-A mixture of intermediate and expert knitters; Retreat 3 will include show-and-tell, mini-workshops by camp teachers and volunteer participants, group discussions, and a contest (Contest 2014: "Just Because You Can Doesn't Mean You Should" ) to highlight the session.
+A mixture of intermediate and expert knitters; Retreat 3 will include show-and-tell, mini-workshops by camp teachers and volunteer participants, group discussions, and a contest (Contest 2015: The Year of the Sheep ) to highlight the session.
 This retreat is based almost entirely on discussion and Q&A.

 We stay at the Holiday Inn Conference Center in Marshfield, WI with all the amenitites you expect including fridge and microwave in the rooms, indoor pool/hot tub, wireless internet, basic workout facility, and more.
 We have a large conference room for our classes, a private dining room, living room, and a knitting supplies marketplace.
 There is a bar and restaurant attached to the hotel.